-Click the images on this website to visit our advertisers' websites or facebook pages.
+Click the images above or below to visit our advertisers' websites or facebook pages.
 Political ads are paid for by the candidates and placements here do not constitute an endorsement by Mt.
-Hermon Web TV
+Hermon Web TV.

 November 29, 2018

 Just a couple of weeks ago our community was privileged to host The Wall that Heals at the Fairgrounds in Franklinton.
 This event was a first for our area and new ground for those of us on the Host Committee.
 We knew at the onset it would take sufficient donations to pay for the cost of bringing The Wall here and sufficient volunteers to welcome visitors during that time.

 Now that the event is over, we can say that those needs were more than met.
 The challenge now is to let everyone know how much that help is appreciated.
 Simply put -

 Thank you to the people of Washington Parish and surrounding parishes for stepping up to volunteer, for donating to the effort and for meeting absolutely every need that came up.
 Thank you for lining the streets as The Wall arrived in town, it was a beautiful welcome.

 Thanks to churches for providing meals to our set up and take down crews.